nicocardiel/octopus/docs/index.rst

 ===================================

-**octopus** is a simulator of fibre spectrograph, developed by N. Cardiel (cardiel@ucm.es) and used as a teaching tool in the Astrophysics and Atmospheric Sciences Departament of the Universidad Complutense de Madrid.
+**octopus** is a simulator of fibre spectrograph, developed by N. Cardiel (cardiel@ucm.es) with the help of Sergio Pascual (sergiopr@ucm.es), and used as a teaching tool in the Astrophysics and Atmospheric Sciences Departament of the Universidad Complutense de Madrid.

 .. figure:: images/octopus_screenshot2.jpg